wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Debug Build Detection

-It is sometimes useful to switch PowerAuth SDK to a DEBUG build configuration, to get more logs from the library.
-The DEBUG build is usually helpful during the application development, but on other side, it's highly unwanted in production applications.
-For this purpose, the `PowerAuthSDK.hasDebugFeatures()` method provides an information, whether the PowerAuth JNI library was compiled in DEBUG configuration.
+It is sometimes useful to switch PowerAuth SDK to a DEBUG build configuration to get more logs from the library.
+The DEBUG build is usually helpful during the application development, but on the other hand, it's highly unwanted in production applications.
+For this purpose, the `PowerAuthSDK.hasDebugFeatures()` method provides information whether the PowerAuth JNI library was compiled in DEBUG configuration.
 It is a good practice to check this flag and crash the process when the production application is linked against the DEBUG PowerAuth:

 ```java
 if (!BuildConfig.DEBUG) {